acquia/reservoir/README.md

 However, Reservoir still allows you to install any Drupal module to gradually add capabilities (if and when you need them): it's still Drupal under the hood.
 If you want the most complete Drupal experience, already preconfigured for decoupled use cases, we recommend you try [Contenta](http://www.contentacms.org/).

 Reservoir focuses on simplicity (but is limited).
-Contenta focuses on powerfulness & completeness (but has all of Drupal's copmlexity).
+Contenta focuses on powerfulness & completeness (but has all of Drupal's complexity).

 ## Future